High quality English language training for motivated adults

 Cambridge BEC Vantage

-The Cambridge BEC Vantage examination is a useful qualification for people who need to use English as a foreign language for the purposes of international business and who are already in business-orientated work or preparing to follow such a career.
+The Cambridge Business English Certificate - BEC Vantage examination is a useful qualification for people who need to use English as a foreign language for the purposes of international business and who are already in business-orientated work or preparing to follow such a career.
 The examination is aimed at an upper intermediate level of competence.

 We offer an intensive four-week preparation course for this exam.
-It can be taken as an independent course, but also combines very well with a period on the Young Business English course.
+It can be taken as an independent course, but also combines very well with a period on the Business English 20 - 30 course.

 All of the key information you need to know about this course